What are Pages?

 - You want to make sure there are hyphens between words in the URI and not spaces.

-4. The Name is where you will indicate if this is a Page or a Blog post.
+4. The Name is where you will indicate if this is a Page, Blog post, or other type of page.

 - This drop down selector will give you the option to change this.